JohnOMDev/devops-engineer-with-Docker-Circleci-and-Kubernete/README.md

 * Deploy a container using Kubernetes and make a prediction
 * Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

----

 ## Setup the Environment
+*  Clone the project repository `git clone https://github.com/udacity/DevOps_Microservices.git`

-* Create a virtualenv and activate it
+* Create a virtualenv
+* Activate a virtual environment
+* Installing dependencies via project Makefile : using 'make install'
+* Lint Project files with `make lint`

+##  Special Libraries must install before starting
+* Docker - to Containerize your application
-* Run `make install` to install the necessary dependencies
+* Hadolint - to Lint the Dockerfile
+* Virtual machine
+* Kubernetes
+* Minikube

-### Running `app.py`
+### Running the project

 1. Standalone:  `python app.py`
-2. Run in Docker:  `./run_docker.sh`
+2. Run the Docker file:  `./run_docker.sh`
-3. Run in Kubernetes:  `./run_kubernetes.sh`
+3. Run the Kubernetes file:  `./run_kubernetes.sh`

-### Kubernetes Steps

-* Setup and Configure Docker locally
-* Setup and Configure Kubernetes locally
-* Create Flask app in Container
-* Run via kubectl
+4. Run the make prediction file  `make_prediction.sh`
+5. Run the Upload docker file:  `./upload_docker.sh`